2011 – 2026

 Sep 2, 2025

-Queues / Share Groups continue toward production; new Streams rebalance protocol (KIP-1071, built on KIP-848); further consumer-protocol and KRaft hardening.
+Queues / Share Groups (KIP-932) reach preview; a new Streams rebalance protocol (KIP-1071, built on KIP-848) arrives in early access; further consumer-protocol and KRaft hardening.

 Version